 By CAROLINE BECK, Alabama Daily News

-Things have gotten better for women in Alabama who give birth while incarcerated, but health professionals and childbirth specialists say more still needs to happen.
+MONTGOMERY, Ala. – Things have gotten better for women in Alabama who give birth while incarcerated, but health professionals and childbirth specialists say more still needs to be done.

 Measures as simple as getting an accurate record of how many pregnant women are in all of Alabama’s jails and prisons is something that Alabama Prison Birth Project Director Ashley Lovell wants to see.